Planfile Storage

 - Generates a fresh plan against current infrastructure

-- Performs semantic comparison between stored and fresh plans
+- Performs JSON-structural comparison between stored and fresh plans

-- If plans match: Applies the verified plan
+- If plans match: Applies the fresh plan (generated with the apply-time identity and state)

 Plan Verification